andOrlando/homework-scripts/README.md

 **TODO:**
  - [ ] make double/triple integrals wihtout expressions work correctly (webassign sees them as a single integral)
  - [ ] make sin/cos work correctly by parsing parenthesis but that'd be a lot of work so idk
- - [ ] make alternate perusall script that clicks on and off the assignment to generate more points
+ - [x] make alternate perusall script that clicks on and off the assignment to generate more points
+ - [ ] make zybooks script better so its easier to finish everything in one go